jrief/django-entangled/README.md

 ## Example

 Say, we have a Django model to describe a bunch of different products.
-Some fields are used by all products, whereas others describe the properties of that product.
+The name and the price fields are common to all products, whereas the properties can vary depending on its product type.
 Since we don't want to create a different product model for each product type, we use a JSON field to store these arbitrary properties.

 ```python
 from django.db import models